Ada-Developers-Academy/daily-curriculum/volunteer.md

 As a Guest Lecturer, you will provide training to students on coding skills/tools and/or soft skills.

 Your role will be to:
-- know your audience is a group of women who are new to coding; please define terms, do not assume that they know something already, and do not refer to concepts as something that "programmers should already know" or as something that "you can't get a job if you don't understand"
+- know your audience is a group of women who are new to coding--student began their cohort with very little to no experience coding, Ada provides them with 7 months of intensive classroom experience in Ruby, Rails, HTML/CSS, and JS followed by a 5 month industry internship; please define terms, do not assume that they know something already, and do not refer to concepts as something that "programmers should already know" or as something that "you can't get a job if you don't understand"
 - prepare an interactive presentation for our students that broadens their skill set or increases their awareness of topics related to the tech industry
 - if your lecture is teaching a tool or skill, scaffold the lecture so that students are first presented with an intro to the topic and smaller problem; build to more challenging problems after guided instruction and walkthrough of how to solve the problem; providing plenty of simpler examples and problems is a perk
 - field questions at the end of the lecture and  provide resources for students who are interested in learning more